jiannazzone/RetroDECK/wiki-rtd/docs/wiki_controllers/controllers-gimmick.md

 <img src="../../wiki_images/controllers/ea-sports-active2.png" width="250">

-The heart rate monitors type controllers for the game EA Sports Active 2.
+The heart rate monitors type controllers for the game `EA Sports Active 2`.

 ### How to configure